nietsnel/institutional-research/README.md

 1. Assigning variables
 2. How to view data
 3. Basic subsetting
-4. Exporting data from R.
+4. Exporting data from R. <!-- 5.
+Joining a dataset [coming soon] -->

 #### Variable assignment